 Now, the second way that I can schedule something is once again I’m in Creator studio, in the home section, and then where it says, Upload Video Here, where there’s a green upward arrow and the thing underneath it, I’m going to select that and this is obviously if I want to upload a video to be scheduled.

 And then this gives me the option to upload a single video, multiple videos, and it also allows me to post the video across multiple pages.
-So in the case where you have multiple Facebook pages that are related, you could potentially schedule the same video to go across more than one page at the same time.
+In the case where you have multiple Facebook pages that are related, you could potentially schedule the same video to go across more than one page at the same time.

-So I’m going to go to single video, I’m going to choose the page that I want to schedule to.
+I’m going to go to single video, I’m going to choose the page that I want to schedule to.
 And now, my video is being uploaded.
 It’s a little bit different as you can see than scheduling a post because there’s a few more things that you need to add to the actual video.

 The first thing that I want to add to the video is a title.
-So I’m going to go ahead and type one in now.
+I’m going to go ahead and type one in now.
 And then I’m going to add a description of the video, something I prepared a little bit earlier.

 I can also add tags here, and Facebook says you should add tags here to help people find your videos.
 I don’t find that their tagging system is great, Facebook if you’re listening, but I try to the best of my ability, add tags that I feel is relevant.